 There are other official intervention tests that I look forward to discussing with you on Wednesday.
 I also look forward to discussing with you then why all this should matter to Africa in particular, whether the suppression of the price of gold by governments in the developed world will ever end and, if so, how could it end.
 Then there is the question of what the victims of this conspiracy — victims like the people of Africa — can do about it.
 In any case, thank you for your kind attention and indulgence today.

-for our high-quality educational content, our great prices and our excellent customer service.
 The price of gold is generally inversely related to the value of the United States dollar because the metal is denominated in dollars.
 All things being equal, a stronger EU.
-The dollar tends to keep the price of gold lower and more controlled, while a U.S.
+The dollar tends to keep the price of gold lower and more controlled, while a U.S. Weaker U.S.